Master's Degree in Biomedicine

 CE24 – Encourage discussion with experts, both individually and in groups

-CE25 – Know the molecular interactions with the highest informative content that are altered during the pathological process
+CE25 – Know the molecular interactions with the greatest informative content that are altered during the pathological process

-CE26 – Understanding the molecular basis of the disease
+CE26 – Understanding the molecular basis of disease

-CE27 – Relate chemical structure to pharmacological activity, biodistribution and toxicity
+CE27 – Relate chemical structure with pharmacological activity, biodistribution and toxicity

 CE28 – Experimentally address specific problems in medical research